"If you can say something beautiful in a very terrible way — I was always drawn to that."

 "It changed all of our lives," Hozier later reflected.
 "It changed his life, it kind of ruined his life in a big way."

-Growing up in the Irish countryside near the village of Delgany, surrounded by nature and his parents' record collection, he began teaching himself guitar at 15 and writing songs soon after.
+Young Andrew grew up in the Irish countryside near the village of Delgany, surrounded by nature and his parents' record collection.
+He taught himself guitar at 15.
+Songs followed shortly after — which is to say, the tools came first and he already knew what he'd use them for.

 Rise to Fame: The Reluctant Star